dask/dask-gke/README.md

 -rw-r--r-- 1 basicuser root 33712 May 17 11:29 sklearn_parameter_search.ipynb
 -rw-r--r-- 1 basicuser root 14407 May 17 11:29 sklearn_parameter_search_joblib.ipynb
 ```

+where "dask-scheduler-hebul" is the specific pod name of the scheduler.

+It is, of course, also possible to run shell commands directly in the Jupyter
+notebook, or to use python's `subprocess` with dask's `Client.run` to
+programmatically call commands on the worker containers.

 ### Alternate docker image